tomcatmanager/tomcatmanager/docs/interactive/connectdeploy.rst

 in a data center somewhere, accessible at ``https://www.example.com``.
 I'm running the command line ``tomcat-manager`` program on my laptop.
-We'll also assume that we have already connected to the Tomcat server, using one of the methods just described in :ref:`interactive:Connect To A Tomcat Server`.
+We'll also assume that we have already connected to the Tomcat server, using one of the methods just described in :ref:`interactive/connectdeploy:Connect To A Tomcat Server`.

 For our first example, let's assume we have a WAR file already on our server, in ``/tmp/fancyapp.war``.
 To deploy this WAR file to